-AzCA is a provider for all of the health plans associated with AHCCCS insurance for behavioral health needs.
+AzCA is an AHCCCS insurance contracted provider for behavioral health needs.
 In addition, AzCA accepts self-pay for many of our services.
 We also receive specific funding to offer our specialty programs, regardless of insurance.
 We encourage you to connect with our intake department to assist you with any questions you may have for this.

 WHAT WE DO